acktreptow/photo-showcase/README.md

 ## Contact

-If you’d like to contribute, have questions, or want to provide feedback, please reach out to me at [alex@treptow.dev](mailto:alex@treptow.dev)
+If you’d like to contribute, have questions, or want to provide feedback, please reach out to me at [alex@treptow.dev](mailto:alex@treptow.dev).

 ## Future Enhancements

-There's no plans for any significant updates unless someone contributes with a great feature that I didn't think of.
+There are no plans for significant updates unless someone contributes a great feature that I hadn't considered.

 ## License